 Other points to remember

 There are no food or drink kiosks on the way.
 So you should carry your own snacks and water.
-There are drinking water taps and toilets at the car park.
+There are drinking water taps and toilets next to the car park.
 And of course, carry sunscreen.
 The sun on the beach can be brutal.

 Restaurants near Wineglass Bay